Values and Purpose of The AKC

-As Theology and Religious Studies students already cover these subjects in their degree studies, a special version of the course is prepared for those who wish to take the AKC, complementing their degree studies by considering how other disciplines in the College impact upon theology and religious studies.
-Thus students of all disciplines who successfully complete the AKC not only acquire a body of knowledge about the subjects covered, but learn to think about the ultimate questions of life, society and personal identity.
+As Theology and Religious Studies students already cover the subjects taught through the AKC in their degree studies, they are offered a special version of the AKC.
+The AKC Programme for these students is delivered by other Departments and Schools in the College.
+It is designed to complement their main programme of study by exploring how other disciplines impact upon Theology and Religious Studies.
+Students of all disciplines who complete the AKC not only acquire knowledge about the subjects covered by the programme, but also learn to think intelligently about the ultimate questions of life’s origin, meaning, and value.

-Graduates of King’s College London, who have usually completed six AKC units over three years (or, when fewer than three years are available, four units over two years), are then eligible to be elected as Associates of the College by the authority of the College Council, delegated to the Academic Board; after election, they are entitled to use the letters ‘AKC’ after their name in addition to their degree.
+Graduates of King’s College London who have successfully completed six AKC units over three years (or, when fewer than three years are available, four units over two years), are eligible to be elected as Associates of the College by the authority of the College Council, delegated to the Academic Board.
+After election, they are entitled to use the letters ‘AKC’ after their names.